-Go West: Bosnian gay movie outrages local nationalist-religious media
+Go West: Gay movie romance outrages Bosnia’s nationalist & religious media

-Although 34-year-old Bosnian writer-director Ahmed Imamovic’s feature film debut Go West has yet to be released, it is already causing quite a bit of controversy in Bosnia and Herzegovina.
+Even though 34-year-old Bosnian writer-director Ahmed Imamovic’s feature film debut Go West – co-written by newcomer Enver Puska – has yet to be released, it’s already causing quite a bit of controversy in Bosnia and Herzegovina.

-According to a March 2005 BBC report, Imamovic has received death threats and has been attacked by nationalist elements in the Bosnian media.
+According to a BBC report, Imamovic has received death threats after becoming the target of attacks by nationalist elements in the Bosnian media.
 The article adds that “religious organizations” have also condemned Go West.

-Go West features the blood-soaked Bosnian war as the backdrop for a love story between a Serbian student and a Bosnian-Muslim cellist trying to flee Sarajevo.
-The lovers are both male.
-One of them – the Muslim cellist – must dress up as a woman and pretend to be the Serbian’s wife.
+Go West features the blood-soaked Bosnian War as the backdrop for a clandestine love story between two men – a “Serbian” student and a Bosnian-Muslim (Bosniak) cellist – as they attempt to flee Sarajevo.
+In the process, the cellist must dress up as a woman and pretend to be the Serbian’s wife.

 The nationalist Sarajevo weekly Walter followed suit, with more attacks on both Go West and Imamovic.
-Its editor referred to the film as “blasphemy.”
+Its editor referred to the gay love story as “blasphemy.”

-Also, Serbian Orthodox Christians will likely be none too pleased with Go West‘s portrayal of a rabid priest exhorting ethnic-religious hatred.
+There may be more outrage on the way: Serbian Orthodox Christians shouldn’t be too pleased with the movie’s portrayal of a priest exhorting ethnic-religious hatred.

 Screenwriter defends gay relationship

-After being accused by a Muslim television personality that Go West featured a gay relationship so the movie could win (presumably festival) awards, co-screenwriter Evan Puska defended his work in an interview for the Sarajevo-based investigative news weekly Slobodna Bosna.
+After being accused by a Muslim television personality that Go West featured a gay relationship so the movie could win (presumably festival) awards, co-screenwriter Enver Puska defended his work in an interview with the Sarajevo-based news weekly Slobodna Bosna.

-“The main message of our film is that any kind of intolerance leads to misfortune,” Puska was quoted as saying.
+“The main message of our film is that any kind of intolerance leads to misfortune,” Puska explained.
 “We cannot hate someone just because they are different.”

-Svetlana Djurkovic, leader of Sarajevo’s gay and lesbian group Q Association, explains that “homosexuality is something that has always been hidden in this society.”
-“So people don’t know how to react when it comes to the surface.
+Svetlana Djurkovic, leader of the Sarajevo-based gay and lesbian group Q Association, explains that “homosexuality is something that has always been hidden in this society,” adding, “So people don’t know how to react when it comes to the surface.
 They feel threatened.”

-Go West producer Samir Smajic adds, “We like to joke that it’s a film about Romeo and Romeo – without the Juliet.
+Go West producer Samir Smajic says that those involved in the production “like to joke that it’s a film about Romeo and Romeo – without the Juliet.
 But we hope the film will encourage people to be more tolerant.”

 At the beginning of Go West, its narrator tells the audience:

-But this [mutual hatred among Catholic Croats, Orthodox Serbs, and Bosnian Muslims] will stop one day.
+But this [mutual hatred among Catholic Croats, Orthodox Serbs, and Muslim Bosnians] will stop one day.
 They will lay down the guns and forget about the massacres.

 But they will continue to hate homosexuals as before.
 On the Balkans it’s easier to bear if someone in the family is a murderer rather than a faggot.